benhowell/benhowell.github.com/_drafts/getting-started-with-opencv-and-web-cam-streaming.md

 ---
 layout: post
-title: "Getting started with OpenCV and web cam streaming"
+title: "Getting started with OpenCV and web cam streaming in Python"
-description: "A simple guide to getting started with the OpenCV computer vision library and web camera streaming"
+description: "A simple guide to getting started with the OpenCV computer vision library and web camera streaming in Python"
 tagline: "guide"
 category: guide
 tags: [opencv, computer vision, python]